fly-apps/postgres-flex/docs/fencing.md

 ## Monitoring cluster state

-In order to mitigate possible split-brain scenarios, it's important that cluster state is properly monitored.
+In order to mitigate possible split-brain scenarios, it's important that cluster state is evaluated regularly and when specific events/actions take place.

-Here's a quick breakdown on when cluster state is evaluated:

-1. On boot
+### On boot
-We evaluate cluster state on boot to ensure the booting primary is indeed the real primary.
+This is to ensure the booting primary is not a primary coming back from the dead.

-2. During standby connect/reconnect/disconnect events
+### During standby connect/reconnect/disconnect events
 There are a myriad of reasons why a standby might disconnect, but we have to assume the possibility of a network partition.
-In the event quorum is lost, the primary will be fenced.
+In either case, if quorum is lost, the primary will be fenced.

-3. In the background
+### In the background
 Cluster state is monitored in the background at regular intervals.
 This acts as a fallback in the off-chance an event gets swallowed.